christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

     }
     ```

--   Always use `const var` for component references.
+-   Always use `const` for component references.

 -   Component references should be prefixed with a lowercase abbreviation of the component type.
 Since knobs and sliders are both represented by the same component type stick with one abbreviation for all of them regardless of their appearance; either `knb` or `sli`.